EGRazo/Filters/README.md

 # Filters

-This repository is made to house many filters implemented in Verilog, mostly FIR and IIR Filter implementations.
+Implementations of FIR and IIR Filters in Verilog